 For example, we could map out a few potential North American routes to verify where they’d fall against our preset range…

 Or, we could input “2750mi@YVR” to add a second range depiction out of Vancouver onto our existing range out of Toronto.
 The portion where the overlap represents the set of North American cities that can be reached for reasonably prices from both Vancouver and Toronto.

-You’ll also notice that the Vancouver range just about encompasses Hawaii, providing us with the very satisfying sweet spot of redeeming a one-way flight to Hawaii for only 12,500 points.
+You’ll also notice that the Vancouver range just about encompasses Hawaii, providing us with the very satisfying sweet spot of a Vancouver–Hawaii direct flight, should Aeroplan’s dynamic pricing allow.

 We can also layer multiple ranges out of the same city to visualize all the distance bands on any one of Aeroplan’s 10 new award charts.

-For example, the following map depicts the 4,000-, 6,000-, and 8,000-mile ranges out of Toronto, indicating the cut-off points for the North America–Atlantic award chart from a Torontonian’s perspective.
+For example, the below map depicts the 4,000-, 6,000-, and 8,000-mile ranges out of Toronto, indicating the cut-off points for the North America–Atlantic award chart from a Torontonian’s perspective.